MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/sla-not-getting-applied.md

 To solve this issue, check the SLA item's **Applicable when** conditions and entity conditions to make sure the issues mentioned above won't occur.

-## Scenario 3: You can't update the SLA item's Applicable when condition during the migration from legacy to Unified Interface
+## Scenario 3: You can't update the SLA item's "Applicable when" condition during the migration from legacy to Unified Interface

 #### Cause